To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 According to the U.S. Department of Labor, Bureau of Labor Statistics, 19.6 percent of the labor force in 2015 have disabilities.
 On the other hand, 11.9 percent of people with disabilities are unemployed.
 For individuals who have lost their jobs or are unemployed and have to seek treatment for their disabilities, there are ways to receive financial assistance.
 Depending on their case, the Social Security Administration (SSA) has several disability programs they can apply for.

-If you’ve been involved in an accident in Charleston that led to an injury, you may apply for an SSD benefit.
+If you’ve been involved in an accident in Charleston that led to an injury, you may apply for an SSDI benefit.
 During your application’s evaluation, a specialist will determine how long it will take before you can go back to work.
 In essence, your disability after the accident must be deemed to last for at least 12 months.
-If you know you are qualified yet the results of the application state that you don’t, you can hire a Social Security lawyer from Charleston to appeal the denial.
+If you know you have qualified yet the results of the application state that you don’t, you can hire a Social Security lawyer from Charleston to appeal the denial.

 There are cases, too, when an applicant’s impairment is declared by the physician to last for over six months but not up to a year but the SSA still grants the benefit.
 The decision, simply put, may vary depending on the conclusion of the special in-house agency of the SSA and not necessarily on just the physician’s judgment.
 A Social Security disability lawyer from the experienced staff of Jan Dils, Attorneys at Law, can help applicants by guiding them through the process.